venkatasindhura/PCCWGlobalSpringBootAPITEST/README.md

 ADD target/PCCWGlobalSpringbootRestAPI.jar PCCWGlobalSpringbootRestAPI.jar
 ENTRYPOINT ["java","-jar","/PCCWGlobalSpringbootRestAPI.jar"].
 7, First we need to install Docker based on OS.
-8, We start Docker Engine.
+8, Docker Engine has to be initialized.
 Once Started, it shows the Docker is running.
 9, Open the docker command prompt and open the spring boot project directory.
 10, Then run the command “docker build -t PCCWGlobalSpringbootRestAPI.jar”.
 11, Click enter then it shows the configurations.
 The docker image created successfully.